delphidabbler/codesnip/branches/delphi2010-port/Docs/ReadMe.txt

 The CodeSnip database is not installed with the program.
 However, a previous installation may be present.
 Setup will try to use an older version of the database if present.
-When setup completes it checks for a database and puts up a message if no database is present.
+When setup completes it checks for a database and puts up a message if none is present.

 When CodeSnip is first run it detects if there is no database and displays message to that effect in its main window.
 A link is displayed that can be used